paulinev-kth/katacoda-scenarios/sampler-docker/step_creating_docker_dashboard.md

 - network
 - disk read/rewrtite

-These ressouces can be seen with the command `docker stats`, but we will now put them into the config file
+These ressouces can be seen with the command `docker stats`, but we will now put them into the config file.

+We will now create our docker monitoring dashboard, you can remove the previous components of your config file (it sould only contains the variable part).
 ## Memory and CPU usage
-This sampler component will give you timechart for each of the ressource
+This sampler component will give you timechart for each of the ressource:
 ```yaml
 runcharts:
   - title: CPU Redis container